 How did women relate these experiences to the Amendment?
-134 out of 516 respondents said that the Amendment impacted their care in some way.
-Of these, 12 reported that their HCPs gave the Amendment or the Constitution as a justification for imposing or refusing an intervention in pregnancy or childbirth.
+Of 516 respondents, 134 said that the Amendment impacted their care in some way.
+Of these, 12 reported that their HCPs gave the Amendment or the Constitution as a justification for refusing or imposing an intervention in pregnancy or childbirth.
 Very few respondents reported that their HCPs directly referenced the Amendment in a dispute over treatment.
-By far the majority of those who discerned the Amendment at work were relying on their own interpretation of the situation.
+By far the majority of those who discerned the Amendment to be at work were relying on their own interpretation of the situation.
 We did not survey HCPs, and we cannot know how they understood the law from women’s survey responses alone.
 Therefore, we do not claim that the Amendment was the dominant regulatory influence on these women’s experiences, or that it wholly distinguishes the Irish experience from that in other jurisdictions.
-We make no causal claims about the Amendment’s regulatory impact on obstetric care; about whether clinicians denied interventions or imposed them in individual cases because clinicians or their advisors determined that the Amendment required it.
-Rather, we discuss how some women read the Amendment into often difficult personal experiences.
-Instead, drawing on literature on legal consciousness, we argue that the ‘hidden transcript’ of women’s reported experience of the Amendment provides a valuable supplement to the limited public transcript in judgments and policy documents.
-While a disparate field, legal consciousness theory broadly coalesces around the contention that ‘legality’, presented as a pluralistic understanding of what the law is or does, is embedded within, manifests through, and reproduced by social relations.
+We make no causal claims about the Amendment’s regulatory impact on obstetric care – about whether clinicians refused interventions or imposed them in individual cases because clinicians or their advisers determined that the Amendment required it.
+Instead, we discuss how some women read the Amendment into often difficult personal experiences.
+Drawing on the literature on legal consciousness, we argue that the ‘hidden transcript’ of women’s reported experience of the Amendment provides a valuable supplement to the limited public transcript in judgments and policy documents.
+While a disparate field, legal consciousness theory broadly coalesces around the contention that ‘legality’, presented as a pluralistic understanding of what the law is or does, is embedded within, manifests through, and is reproduced by social relations.
 Our analysis is particularly influenced by legal consciousness literatures’ identification of empirical accounts as important vehicles for expanding, albeit partially and from specific subjects’ perspectives, our understanding of legal influence and effect.
-Critical exploration of women’s legal consciousness tells us something about the Amendment’s everyday life in hospital wards, waiting rooms and birthing suites.
+Critical exploration of women’s legal consciousness tells us something about the Amendment’s everyday life in hospital wards, waiting rooms, and birthing suites.

 We begin the article by describing our survey and methods of analysis.
-We then outline what little state policy documents and court judgments say about the Amendment, pregnancy and childbirth.
-We use the survey to demonstrate that the Amendment, as women lived it, was something more expansive and complex than official discourse suggested.
+We then outline what little state policy documents and court judgments say about the Amendment, pregnancy, and childbirth.
+We use the survey to demonstrate that the Amendment, as women lived it, was more expansive and complex than official discourse suggested.
 First, we examine responses from women whose HCPs clearly used the Amendment to justify overriding their treatment preferences.
 On a strict reading, the Amendment should only have influenced care where the fetus’ life, rather than its health or welfare, was at risk.
-However, women reported that the Amendment affected treatment in a wider range of cases; where the fetus could not survive or where the fetus was not at risk.
+However, women reported that the Amendment affected treatment in a wider range of cases, where the fetus could not survive or where the fetus was not at risk.
 These women never found themselves in court, and so could contest their HCPs’ legal reasoning in depth.
 Nevertheless, taking their cue from what their HCPs said, they framed their experiences in Amendment terms.
-They came to their own conclusions about how the Amendment affected their care; they perceived the Amendment as a wide-ranging protection for fetal life.
-Some saw it as enforcing wider ideological commitments rooted in Catholic social teaching, anti-abortion politics or fetocentric risk management.
+They came to their own conclusions about how the Amendment affected their care; they perceived it as a wide-ranging protection for fetal life.
+Some saw it as enforcing wider ideological commitments rooted in Catholic social teaching, anti-abortion politics, or fetocentric risk management.
 Second, we consider how women who did not point to a particular conflict with their HCPS Amendment nevertheless understood that it affected their experiences in birth and pregnancy.
 It travelled via a multi-faceted, disempowering atmosphere around pregnancy, sometimes manifesting in unwanted or violent touch, and at other times only exerting affective force.
-Finally, we discuss what our analysis means for births and pregnancies in Ireland, now the Amendment is, officially, gone.
+Finally, we discuss what our analysis means for births and pregnancies in Ireland, now that the Amendment is (officially) gone.

-THE SURVEY
+2 THE SURVEY